Commercial Real-Estate Appraisal Scenarios: Market Value vs Liquidation Value

 Risk level and return

 While purchasing a commercial property is part of regular business deal for prospective buyers, but to a lender, it is a matter of financial risk .
-Investors, brokers, and lenders alike have shared the same classifications of commercial properties when it comes to real estate.
+Investors, brokers, and private commercial lender alike have shared the same classifications of commercial properties when it comes to real estate.
 Lenders use these rankings to determine the amount of risk they are willing to take, the investment strategy to be employed, and most importantly the return objectives.

 Graded, considering their outlook and location, these different classifications of real estate reflect varying risks and returns.
 The age of the property, income levels, facilities, appreciation, rental income, and growth aspects are also important factors considered when classifying a piece of real estate.